Wootenblatz/WrathOfTheISBoxerMacroKing/README.md

 `node generate.js Warlock > warlock.xml`

 `node generate.js Priest NOFUNC > priest.xml`

+Alternatively, this project comes with a powershell script that will regenerate all macros and put them in the Macros folder.
+In a powershell window that is configured to run scripts, run the following command:

+`.\runAll.ps1`

+If you get an error about Execution Policies, [see this page for information on setting PowerShell Execution-Policy settings](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4)

 ## CLASSES (Required, only one at a time)
 Warrior, Paladin, Hunter, Rogue, Priest, DeathKnight, Shaman, Mage, Warlock, Druid, Evoker